WHAT IS THE FUSION FUND?

 The Fusion Fund offers £2,000 – £5,000 for professional musicians to undertake UK-based projects that develop and test new work, ideas or potential career directions through inspiring periods of collaborative research and development.

 We are looking for exciting collaborations that create work across art forms, creative sectors and other disciplines.
+This is a research and development funding scheme.
+Something new must be created throughout this period of collaboration.
 Applications must be music-focused and projects should include contributions from at least one non-music discipline for example storytellers, lighting designers, choreographers, technologists, scientists, gaming designers, theatre directors, visual artists etc. We are also interested in seeing applications that consider unusual and extraordinary spaces to show work to new audiences.

 There should be tangible results of the collaboration, such as a body of work created for an upcoming recording or a new performance.
 Overall, the project should push the boundaries of what you do as a music creator or performer, exploring or testing something that you are not currently able to achieve without support.

 Deadlines, eligibility criteria and further details can be found within the Application Guidelines.